serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 remaining instance is marked as `INCOHERENT`.
 This means that the program will print "general instance" if you run it.

-## Flip-Flopping overlapping instances
+## The 'Shortsighted GHC' overlapping instances

-Here we look at a variant of this error that seemingly flip-flops when attempts are made to fix it.
-Let us look at a sample.
+Here we look at a variant of this error where one feel that GHC is sometimes very short sighted.

 ```hs
 {-# LANGUAGE FlexibleInstances #-}